Mid-Year Review: IRB and Rails Console Enhancements in the First Half of 2024

 A good help command is crucial for usability.
 The help command in IRB has been significantly improved.

-• Current Behavior: Displays help messages for IRB itself, aligning with user expectations.
+riconsole to look up Ruby API documentation. - Current Behavior: Displays help messages for IRB itself, aligning with user expectations.

-• API Documentation: Users can use show_doc for API documentation.
+- API Documentation: Users can use

 Detailed Help for Specific Commands